matthewjcox/scheduler/README.md

-# *_Fill in this template readme file_*

 <!-- comment -->

 # Scheduler

 This project inclues code that seeks to build master and student schedules for high schools.
 The method currently in use is a modified hill-climbing approach that involves hill-climbing on master schedules and then hill-climbing individual students' schedules within iteration of the master schedule.
-To run the code, run run_schedule.py from the scheduler directory.
-To change run parameters, edit the text file run_params.txt.
+To run the code, run [run_schedule.py] from the scheduler directory.
+To change run parameters, edit the text file [run_params.txt].

 ## Getting Started